 5.1 The Returning Officer or their deputy(s) shall publish the result of any Referendum submitted under Clause 1.2 of this Bye-law not later than one clear day (excluding Saturday and Sunday) after the Referendum has been held.

-5.2 The deadline for complaints being made, regarding the conduct of an referendum (other than the conduct of the count), must be made in writing to the Returning Officer no later than three hours after voting closes.
+5.2 The deadline for complaints being made, regarding the conduct of a referendum (other than the conduct of the count), must be made in writing to the Returning Officer no later than three hours after voting closes.

 5.3 Any complaints regarding the conduct of the count must be made in writing to the Returning Officer no later than 17:00 on the day after the announcement of the result.